dnlbowers/jobs-a-gooden/README.md

 I added a hero image to each page during development and made the Job Opening page the home page.
 I added some forms to edit notes/insights and add a job; however, these were last-minute additions and were a simple form alone on the page.
 I deemed there were no wireframes required for these.

 ### **Database Schema**
-Below shows my initial plan for my database tables:
+Below is my initial plan for my database tables:
 ![Entity-Relationship-Model](docs/data-model/data-entity-relationship.jpg)

 My initial plan for my database tables included using a JSON with data from the API.
-Since I abandoned this idea early on, the JSON was replaced with a jobs model.
+Since I abandoned this idea early on, I replaced the JSON with a jobs model.

-My user model was also removed in favor of the default model provided by the ALLAUTH library.
+I also removed my user model in favor of the default model provided by the ALLAUTH library.
 I combined the notes and insights tables into a single table with a boolean felid to indicate if the entry was a note or insight.

-Below is the final version of the ERD generated via PG admin connected to my Heroku Postgres database.
+Below is the final version of the ERD generated via the PGadmin tool connected to my Heroku Postgres database.
 There are only the three custom tables (Notes, Jobs, PinnedJobs); the rest were generated automatically by various Libraries.

 ![Final ERD](docs/images/erd.png)

-Within my models.py, I also have a function using the @receiver decorator.
-This creates a PinnedJobs object whenever a user registers; the object is user-specific and links a user to a many2many list of the user's pinned jobs with in the PinnedJobs table.
+Within my models.py, I also have a function using the @receiver decorator to create a PinnedJobs object whenever a user registers; the object is user-specific and links a user to a many2many list of the user's pinned jobs within the PinnedJobs table.
+Later this can be further developed into a user profile.

 ## **Surface**
 ### **Color scheme:**
 I used the following [Image](docs/images/jaguar-logo.png) to generate the following color scheme on [coolers.co](https://coolors.co/603f3f-a0acca-e4b67c-de9f13-000000).
 The resultant color scheme was:
 ![Color Scheme](docs/images/jag-colors.jpg)

-This was adapted throughout the development process.
-The colors used have been placed in the below [color grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23fcf6ba%2C%0D%0A%23b38728%2C%0D%0A%23fbf5b7%2C%0D%0A%23bf953f%0D%0A%23000%0D%0A%23fffdd0%2C%0D%0A%23fafafa%2C%0D%0A%23603f3f%2C%0D%0A%23fdfd96%2C%0D%0A%23e4b67c%2C%0D%0A%23efefef%2C%0D%0A%23de9f13%2C%0D%0A%23dee2e6%2C%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check contrast scores.
+Adapting the above throughout the development process.
+The final list of colors used has been placed in the below [color grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23fcf6ba%2C%0D%0A%23b38728%2C%0D%0A%23fbf5b7%2C%0D%0A%23bf953f%0D%0A%23000%0D%0A%23fffdd0%2C%0D%0A%23fafafa%2C%0D%0A%23603f3f%2C%0D%0A%23fdfd96%2C%0D%0A%23e4b67c%2C%0D%0A%23efefef%2C%0D%0A%23de9f13%2C%0D%0A%23dee2e6%2C%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check contrast scores.

 ![Color gird](docs/images/color-grid.jpg)

 ### **Typography**:

-For this project I used two different fonts.
+For this project, I used two different fonts.
 #### ***Condiment:***
 * For the J.A.G Logo.
-I wanted a jagged effect to emphasis the word JAG.
+I wanted a jagged effect to emphasize the word JAG.

 #### ***Lato:***
 * The main font for the remainder of the site.
-This was used for its soft edges to match the border radius placed on most elements.
+This font was used for its soft edges to match most elements' border-radius attributes.

-# Agile Development Process
+# **Agile Development Process**
 I used [JIRA](https://dnlbowers.atlassian.net/jira/software/projects/PJG/boards/4/roadmap) to track and create issues/user stories.
 I will provide login credentials for the above project space when submitting the project.
 However, you can find a summary of my agile process/learnings [here](AGILE.md).

 # **Features**
 ## **Site Navigation**
 ### **Navbar**
 #### ***Logo:***
-When brainstorming names for the site the term of phase "Jobs A Gooden" came to mind when thinking about finding the perfect job.
-This gave rise to the acronym J.A.G, for this reason I used the below image as the logo/mascot of the brand.
+When brainstorming names for the site, the phrase "Jobs A Gooden" came to mind when thinking about finding the perfect job; this term gave rise to the acronym J.A.G.
+For this reason, I used the below image as the logo/mascot of the brand.

 The Font used was a cursive style on purpose because of the jagged appearance it gave the text.

 ![Site Logo](docs/images/features/navbar/logo.JPG)

 #### ***Signed Out:***
-The navbar allows the user to easily navigate the site.
-When signed out of the page it shows the follow:
+The navbar allows the user to navigate the site easily.
+When signed out of the page, it shows the following:
 * Shows link to register.
-* Shows link to login.
+* Shows login link.
-* Jobs and Tracking dropdown menus disabled and showing as a different color to the other nav items.
+* Jobs and Tracking dropdown menus are disabled and show a different color than the other nav items.
 * Logo with company acronym and mascot.
-This also servers as a link back to the home page at any point in the users journey.
+The logo also serves as a link back to the home page at any point in the user's journey.
 ![Navbar when logged out](docs/images/features/navbar/signed-out.JPG)

 #### ***Signed In:***